1. The Council of Brethren Elders is a revival of historical Brethren polity

 Faith can lay hold on God’s Word and obey it.
 Faith can claim the blessings of obedience without knowing all the future challenges.
 Faith believes that God’s Word will never lead us into error—because it is inerrant.
 We must believe that the Bible is God speaking to us.
 We must believe that His Word is sufficient to answer each difficulty we may encounter.
 We should believe that the Bible’s authority gives us the permission and responsibility to fully obey it in spite of opposition.
 We should believe that in every act of obedience there is a real blessing.

 Embracing a high view of the Scriptures sustains our common confession of faith among our uniting congregations.
-With a common confession of faith in place, we can use the Elders’ Council to organize our congregations into a scriptural inter- congregational polity.
+With a common confession of faith in place, we can use the Elders’ Council to organize our congregations into a scriptural inter-congregational polity.
+For those member congregations that may come from an existing biblical inter-congregational polity structure, we desire by this association to strengthen each other through mutual fellowship and cooperation in the work of the Lord.
 If we have scriptural doctrine, practices, and polity, God can bless us again like He has in the past.
 When we walked according to God’s way, we were blessed and we grew.
 When we departed from God’s way, we went into a decline which is leading to decimation and death.

 We hold a high view of the Scriptures and a common confession of faith among our uniting congregations.
-Because we desire an inter-congregational polity that completely models the pattern of the Scriptures, we are forming the Council of Brethren Elders for our associating churches.
+Because we desire an inter-congregational polity that completely models the pattern of the Scriptures, we have formed the Council of Brethren Elders for likeminded and interested congregations.